 Example 1: Folder creation by path, response with a location of created resource (Informative)

-The following example shows a request for creation of a Folder named “BoardMeeting”, to be stored under the folder with path “/main”.
+The following example shows a request for creation of a new folder named “BoardMeeting”, to be stored under the folder with path “/main”.

 This example assumes that a folder with path “/main” already exists.